Price includes return transportation to South Rim or Flagstaff, AZ

 Pre- and Post-Trip Lodging

 You will want to stay at the South Rim Village in Grand Canyon National Park the night before your hike in.
 As rooms book up quickly at the South Rim, please book your room as soon as possible.
-Reservations open 13 months in advance.
-To book lodging, visit Xanterra at www.grandcanyonlodges.com.
+Reservations open one year in advance.
 We recommend spending the night your river trip ends in Flagstaff or at the South Rim.

 What is included

 - Return transportation to Flagstaff or South Rim, AZ at the end of trip